-We engaged Ernst & Young, or E&Y, in December 2018 to audit our consolidated financial statements for the two years ended December 31, 2019 and 2020 and the five months ended May 31, 2020 and 2021, to facilitate our previous attempt to access the Hong Kong capital market.
-We dismissed E&Y in June 2022.
+We engaged Ernst & Young, or EY, in December 2018 to audit our consolidated financial statements for the two years ended December 31, 2019 and 2020 and the five months ended May 31, 2020 and 2021, to facilitate our previous attempt to access the Hong Kong capital market.
+We dismissed EY in June 2022.

-As part of our new plan to seek an initial public offering in the United States, in August 2022, we engaged Mazars USA LLP, or Mazars, which is located in the United States and can be subject to inspection by the PCAOB, as our independent auditor to audit our consolidated financial statements for the two years ended December 31, 2020 and 2021.
+As part of our new plan to seek initial public offering in the United States, in August 2022, we engaged Mazars USA LLP, or Mazars, which is located in the United States and can be subject to inspection by the PCAOB, as our independent auditor to audit our consolidated financial statements for the two years ended December 31, 2020 and 2021.
 The change of independent auditor was approved by our board of directors.

-We and E&Y agreed on a draft report relating to the financial statements for the two years ended December 31, 2019 and 2020 and the five months ended May 31, 2020 and 2021, which does not contain an adverse opinion or a disclaimer of opinion, and is not qualified or modified as to uncertainty, audit scope, or accounting principles.
+We and EY agreed on a draft report relating to the financial statements for the two years ended December 31, 2019 and 2020 and the five months ended May 31, 2020 and 2021, which does not contain an adverse opinion or a disclaimer of opinion, and is not qualified or modified as to uncertainty, audit scope, or accounting principles.
 This report however was not ultimately signed or delivered as we suspended our plan for the Hong Kong IPO.
-During E&Y's engagement and up to the interim period before E&Y's dismissal, there had been no disagreements between E&Y and us on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, and there had been no "reportable events" as defined under Item 16F(a)(1)(v) of Form 20-F that would require disclosure.
+During EY's engagement and up to the interim period before EY's dismissal, there had been no disagreements between EY and us on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, and there had been no "reportable events" as defined under Item 16F(a)(1)(v) of Form 20-F that would require disclosure.

-We provided a copy of this disclosure to E&Y, and requested it to furnish us with a letter addressed to the SEC stating whether it agrees with the above statements, and if not, stating the respects in which it does not agree.
-Although we sent the draft disclosure to E&Y, and requested E&Y to submit a letter addressed to the SEC confirming the above statement, as of the date of this submission, E&Y has neither prepared nor submitted a letter confirming or denying the above statement, and has not otherwise confirmed or denied the above statement.
+We provided a copy of this disclosure to EY, and requested it to furnish us with a letter addressed to the SEC stating whether it agrees with the above statements, and if not, stating the respects in which it does not agree.